 Digital Circuitality

 Digital Circuitality is the formal property of a computational system in which every possible execution path is bounded, typed, and thermodynamically closed — analogous to an electrical circuit where current cannot escape the circuit boundaries.
-Formally, a system S exhibits Digital Circuitality if and only if:| Condition | Symbol | Meaning |

 | Circuit Closure | Φ_c = 1.000 | Every branch has a complete path input→output.
 No dangling operations. |